judka-uriel/uriel-book/uriel_en.md

 <!-- I remember how in childhood it was difficult for me to rid myself of the
 conviction that everything printed on paper was true.
 I had to exert effort to analyze the printed word impartially.
-Similarly, nowadays, when a group of persons appropriates for itself the title of human rights defenders, one instinctively wishes to express approval of them.
+Similarly, nowadays, when a group of persons appropriates for themselves the title of human rights defenders, one instinctively wishes to express approval of them.
 But then it turns out that they also support the rights of terrorists.
 Thus operates the post-truth era. -->